Studying at Cambridge

 2.0 - 2.4

-In the literature, use of TEE estimates is inconsistent and a topic of methodological research [25, 26, 39, 49, 51].
-The following are examples of methods to distinguish individuals who are under-reporters, plausible reporters and over-reporters or to control for magnitude of over- and under-reporting.
+In the literature, the use of TEE estimates is inconsistent and a topic of methodological research [42-46].
+The following are examples of methods to distinguish individuals who are under-reporters, plausible reporters and over-reporters or to control for the magnitude of over- and under-reporting.

 I. The ratio of total energy intake to TEE

 Different approaches of using the ratio can be undertaken.
-A study may exclude individuals based on certain cut-points defined within that study, for example bottom and/or top percentiles and means ±1 standard deviation (Note the standard deviation represents within-individual variation or uncertainty of the ratio).
-Some more recent studies have suggested statistical adjustment for the ratio to hold degrees of misreporting consistent in a population and stratification of results based on misreporting status to avoid unnecessary loss of power and introduction of unpredictable selection bias [26, 49, 51].
+A study may exclude individuals based on certain cut-points defined within that study, for example, bottom and/or top percentiles and means ±1 standard deviation (Note the standard deviation represents within-individual variation or uncertainty of the ratio).
+Some more recent studies have suggested statistical adjustment for the ratio to hold degrees of misreporting consistent in a population and stratification of results based on misreporting status to avoid unnecessary loss of power and introduction of unpredictable selection bias [43,45,46].

-Using the ratio of total energy intake to TEE, when examining relationships between diet and health in a US national cohort, the use of ±1 SD cut-offs was reported to be preferable to the ±2 SD cut-offs for excluding inaccurate reports [25].
-Mendez et al [26] reported that the use of such alternative methods had stronger influence on associations compared to using the Goldberg method for instance in the Spanish EPIC cohort.
+Using the ratio of total energy intake to TEE, when examining relationships between diet and health in a nationwide cohort in the United States, the use of ±1 SD cut-offs was reported to be preferable to the ±2 SD cut-offs for excluding inaccurate reports [42].
+Mendez et al. [43] reported that the use of such alternative methods had a stronger influence on associations compared to using the Goldberg method for instance in the Spanish EPIC cohort.

 II.
 Goldberg cut-offs

-‘CUT-OFF 2’ differs from the previous cut-off as total energy expenditure or PAL varies according to the population or individuals under study.
+‘CUT-OFF 2’ differs from the previous cut-off as total energy expenditure or PAL varies according to the population or the individuals under study.
 As with CUT-OFF 1 it involves a statistical comparison between reported energy intake and BMR accounting for biological variability and measurement error.
-Originally only a lower cut-off was developed but if the activity is known or can be assumed, an upper limit can be determined [6] i.e. the 95% confidence limits for the ratio of reported energy intake to BMR and PAL.
+Originally, only a lower cut-off was developed, but if the activity is known or can be assumed, an upper limit can be determined [48], i.e. the 95% confidence limits for the ratio of reported energy intake to BMR and PAL.

 III.
 Adjustment for predictors of energy balance such as BMI

-More recent studies have suggested that use of the ratio of EI to TEE in analyses where the outcome is correlated with TEE such as anthropometric outcomes (e.g. fat mass, fat-free mass) may result in selection bias.
-An alternative proposed is the adjustment for predictors of energy balance, which has been shown to result in associations with energy intake closer to those of a method of objective measure of energy intake [50].
+More recent studies have suggested potential bias when the ratio of estimated energy intake to TEE was used in analyses and when a study outcome is correlated with TEE such as anthropometric outcomes (e.g. fat mass, fat-free mass).
+An alternative proposed is the adjustment for predictors of energy balance.
+This approach has been shown to result in associations with energy intake closer to those derived from an objective measure of energy intake [39].

 For misreporting of dietary intakes, rather than total energy intake, bias due to misreporting could be reduced in a population through adjustment for total energy intake [52].
 This relates to the topic of errors in multiple variables (e.g. food consumption and energy intake).